New Cold Dark Matter Crisis Revealed by Multiscale Cluster Lensing: Lens Modeling

 \section{Lens Modeling}

-The larger scale halos as well as the subhalo population is modeled as self-similar dual pseudoisothermal elliptical mass distributions (dPIE) whose 3D density profile $\rho_\text{dPIE}$, enclosed mass profile $M_\text{dPIE}$, and 2D surface density profile $\Sigma_\text{dPIE}$ are given by:
+The larger-scale halos as well as the subhalo population are modeled as self-similar dPIE mass distributions, whose 3D density profile $\rho_\text{dPIE}$, enclosed mass profile $M_\text{dPIE}$, and 2D surface density profile $\Sigma_\text{dPIE}$ are given by: